 This page aims to be the main resource for current and prospective users of the Southern Astrophysical Research (SOAR) Telescope.
 From here or the menu on the side bar you can access pretty much everything you might need to propose for, or to observe with the telescope and its instruments, monitor weather conditions, and other useful tasks.

 SOAR offers three observing modes: remote, on-site (but see note below), and the AEON queue.

 - Most users do remote observing, either from their home/office or from a dedicated observing room at their institution (The Michigan State University Remote Observing Room, is shown at left).

 - Observers can also run their program on-site (the SOAR Control Room is shown in the middle image.
 NOTE: because of restrictions due to the COVID19 pandemic, this mode is currently not available.

 - On selected nights throught each semester SOAR now runs a highly automated queue within the Astronomical Event Observatory Network (AEON).
 This mode is ideally suited for Time Domain Astronomy, but also regular programs that use specific, well defined setups.
-As of 2022A, only the Goodman instrument is being offered in this mode, but we expect to also include the TSpec in the near future.
+As of 2022B, both Goodman and TSpec are being offered in this mode.

 In the table above and the menu on the right, you will find the tools you need for preparing your science proposal and then carrying out your program.